Bionus/imgbrd-grabber/docs/blog/posts/2020-11-19-moving-build-to-github-actions.md

 Some might have already noticed, but the Grabber build is slowly being migrated to [GitHub actions](https://github.com/features/actions).

-Until now, it was using [AppVeyor](https://www.appveyor.com/) for Windows builds and [Travis CI](https://travis-ci.org/) for Linux and MacOS builds.
+Until now, it was using [AppVeyor](https://www.appveyor.com/) for Windows builds and [Travis CI](https://travis-ci.org/) for Linux and macOS builds.

 <!-- more -->